James W. Rash, Music Director

 Accompanist Linda Akins is a Maryville native who graduated from Maryville High School and Northwest Missouri State University with a BS in Music Education, K-12.

-Linda has been Nodaway Chorale accompanist for four years.
+Linda has been Nodaway Chorale accompanist since 2016.

 She has accompanied choirs, soloists, ensembles, and played for church services, weddings, and funerals most of her life.
 Additionally, she has accompanied multiple musical productions for the Nodaway Community Theatre, Maryville High School, Northwest Missouri State University and serves as rehearsal pianist for MYP: Second Stage.